 Why are Americans planning to travel?

 In 2021, Americans were asked whether they were planning to travel, and what the reason for their trip was.
-Over one-fifth (21%) said that they planned to go on a solo trip in 2021.
+Over one-fifth (21%) said that they planned to go on a solo trip.

 The most popular reason for travel was a vacation, with 87% of people, followed by a business trip (52%), and visiting family and friends (42%).
 Almost a third (32%) of respondents said that they planned to take a trip that they had rescheduled because of COVID-19.